 Vegan Bakeries & Desserts in Vancouver

-Whether you’re looking for a decadent vegan sundae topped with every sweet treat you can think of or raw desserts, you’ll find it at one of these spots.
-But, these aren’t your only options — for even more sugar-filled goodness, check out our lineup of all the best spots vegan ice cream and bakeries in Vancouver.
+Whether you’re looking for a decadent vegan sundae topped with every sweet treat you can think of or slice of chocolate vegan cake, you’ll find it at one of these spots.

 39 Kingsway, Vancouver, BC V5T 3H7, Canada